 - Programs in the primary, middle and high school are offered for students needing academic reinforcement or specialized individual attention.

 - Annually the District conducts the Child Find program to identify children and young adults (ages 2 to 22) who may be eligible for one of several special educational programs designed to serve those with disabilities.
-Further information is available at the link below.
+Further information is available on the link below.

 - In accordance with the McKinney-Vento Act, the Local Homeless Education Liaison is Tish Scott.
 She can be reached at 804-462-5100, extension 2801, or by email at email@example.com.

 Some students may be eligible to participate in the Public School Choice and Supplemental Educational Services Program.
-Further information about LCPS participation can be found in the District’s Special Education Policy Procedure Manual (PDF).
+Further information about LCPS's participation can be found in the District’s Special Education Policy Procedure Manual (PDF).
 Parents wishing to know more about these programs should contact the District Office.